“In every encounter we either give life or we drain it; there is no neutral exchange.” – Brennan Manning

 Give more compliments.
 Genuine words of praise are powerful.
 Yet, too few.

 Draw on past experiences.
-Because of your history, you have learned unique life lessons—some have been positive, some have been negative.
+Because of your history, you have learned unique lessons learned in life—some have been positive, some have been negative.
 But nobody else in the entire world has had the same experiences as you.
 Draw on them.
 And when they are helpful, pass along the lessons you have learned.

 Learn to listen.
 Every story is unique.
 Every life circumstance is different.
 The first step in adding value to another person’s life is to correctly understand their worldview and situation.